Jibincodes/Pizzeria_Project/README.md

   - [Milestones](#milestones)

 ## Analysis
-> 🚧: You can reuse the analysis (you made) from other projects (e.g., requirement engineering), but it must be submitted according to the following template.

 ### Scenario

 As a group work, we decided to create an extended form of the pizzeria web application where